 - Thyme herb (Thymus vulgaris L.and Thymus zygis , herb)

 - Marshmallow root (Althaea officinalis )

-Preparations containing marshmallow can be used to treat irritation of the mouth or throat and associated dry cough.
-Studies supporting the use of marshmallow in treatment of dry coughs are of poor quality; therefore, the use of marshmallow root medicines are based on their longstanding use (ibid).
+Preparations containing marshmallows can be used to treat irritation of the mouth or throat and associated dry cough.
+Studies supporting the use of marshmallow in the treatment of dry coughs are of poor quality; therefore, the use of marshmallow root medicines are based on their longstanding use (ibid).

 Bronchostop Cough Syrup Review: Conclusion

 Most coughs resolve without any treatment within three weeks.
 There is no evidence supporting the use of Bronchostop to relieve coughs.
 In fact, there is little evidence for or against the effectiveness of any OTC medication in the treatment of coughs (Cochrane, 2014).